Brian Burres

 Brian Burres (born April 8, 1981) is an American former professional baseball pitcher.
 Burres' best pitch is his changeup.
 He also has a high 80s-low 90 MPH fastball and a curveball.
-He played in Major League Baseball (MLB) for the Baltimore Orioles, Toronto Blue Jays and Pittsburgh Pirates and in the CPBL for the Lamigo Monkeys.
+He played in Major League Baseball (MLB) for the Baltimore Orioles, Toronto Blue Jays, and Pittsburgh Pirates, and in the Chinese Professional Baseball League (CPBL) for the Lamigo Monkeys.

 High school and collegiate career

-Burres attended Sam Barlow High School in Gresham, Oregon, where he was named both Conference Player of the Year and Pitcher of the Year in 1999, his senior year.
+Burres attended Sam Barlow High School in Gresham, Oregon, where he was named both Conference Player of the Year and Pitcher of the Year in 1999, as well as a first team all state outfielder.
 Burres went on to play at Mount Hood Community College, being drafted by the San Francisco Giants after one year.

 Professional career

 San Francisco Giants

 Burres was originally drafted by the San Francisco Giants in the 31st round (931st overall) of the 2000 MLB draft.
 He was in the Giants' system for three years.
 Following the 2005 season, the Giants signed utility infielder José Vizcaíno.
 They made room for Vizcaíno on the roster by designating Burres for assignment.
 He pitched for the Connecticut Defenders prior to being designated.
 He was later released.